Assessing frost/freeze damage to emerged soybeans

 Under normal conditions, waiting five days to a week is recommended to assess low temperature damage.
-Due to the cooler than normal temperatures, I recommend extending this window by three to five days this spring.
-When inspecting the plants, look for signs of new growth.
+However, if cool conditions prevail after the event, extending this window by three to five days is warranted.
+If the cotyledons or hypocotyl have been severely damaged as in Photo 1 (brown, water-soaked, soft or sunken tissue), the plant is clearly dead.
+However, if the entire cotyledons, or even the lower half of the cotyledons, and hypocotyl appear undamaged (firm with normal color), look for signs of new growth.
 The new growth, if any, will occur at the main growing point or the axillary buds located at the base of the cotyledons.
-The plant in Photo 1 is alive as evidenced by the new growth emerging from both the main growing point and the axillary buds.
-The plant in Photo 2 is also viable even though the main growing point appears to be dead, the axillary buds are producing new growth.
+The plant in Photo 2 is alive and viable as evidenced by the new growth emerging from both the main growing point and the axillary buds.
+The plant in Photo 3 is also viable even though the main growing point appears to be dead, the axillary buds are producing new growth.

-If no new growth is seen after 10 to 12 days, the plants are most likely not viable and should be considered dead (Photo 3).
-Use this information to assess the stand of viable plants in the field and remember that thin soybean stands can produce surprisingly high yields before making any replanting decisions.
+If no new growth is seen after five to seven days (10 to 12 days under cooler than normal conditions), the plants are most likely not viable and should be considered dead.
+Use this information to assess the stand of viable plants in the field and remember that thin soybean stands can produce surprisingly high yields before making any management decisions.

 If you need further assistance regarding assessing frost/freeze damage to soybean, you can call me (Mike Staton) at 269-355-3376.

 This article was produced by a partnership between Michigan State University Extension and the Michigan Soybean checkoff.